christillotson/SatelliteStats/README.md

 ## Available Spectral Indices

 All index functions are defined in `Sentinel2Indices.py`.
 The pipeline uses 11 bands (B01–B12, excluding B08 and B10), all expected as reflectance values in [0, 1].
+This file can be modified to add any additional indices.

 | Index | Name | Primary Use |
 |---|---|---|